Exploring solar wind discontinuity properties in the inner and outer heliosphere

 Abstract

-Solar wind discontinuities, characterized by abrupt changes in the magnetic field, play a crucial role in heliospheric dynamics, such as solar wind heating and turbulence.
-This proposal aims to conduct a detailed study of these discontinuities, leveraging data from contemporary space missions like Parker Solar Probe (PSP) and Juno to examine their characteristics (occurrence rates, thickness, current density, etc.) from the Sun to beyond 1 AU.
-By analyzing the evolution of these features, this study seeks to answer questions about how the discontinuities change with the radial distance from the Sun and the physical mechanisms behind the formation of solar wind discontinuities.
-Additionally, this research will explore ion and electron dynamics associated using hybrid and particle-in-cell (PIC) simulation to understand their role in formation and evolution of discontinuities.
-The integration of observational data from multiple spacecraft with advanced modeling techniques will shed light on the complex interactions within solar wind discontinuities, enhancing our understanding of heliosphere.
+Solar wind discontinuities, characterized by abrupt changes in the magnetic field, play a crucial role in heliospheric dynamics.
+This includes solar wind turbulence, particle heating, and acceleration.
+Understanding these discontinuities is essential for elucidating the fundamental processes that govern the solar wind’s evolution and its interaction with planetary environments.
+This proposal aims to conduct a detailed study of these discontinuities, leveraging data from contemporary space missions like Parker Solar Probe (PSP) and Juno to examine their characteristics (occurrence rates, thickness, current density, and Alfvénicity, etc.) from the Sun to beyond 1 AU.
+By analyzing the evolution of these features, this study seeks to answer questions about how the discontinuities change with radial distance from the Sun and the physical mechanisms behind their formation and evolution.
+Detailed observational information about their configuration and evolution will provide a solid foundation for investigations of the role of discontinuities in solar wind heating, energetic particle acceleration, and propagation.

 Introduction and Background